yeoman/yeoman.io/readme.md

 ## Attention!

 If you have an issue or contribution for the Yeoman.io website, this is the place!

-If you want to submit an issue about Yeoman's source code or workflow please visit the [yeoman/yeoman repository](https://github.com/yeoman/yeoman).
+If you want to submit an issue or make a contribution for Yeoman's core source code please visit either the [yo command line repository](https://github.com/yeoman/yo), the [yeoman base classes repository](https://github.com/yeoman/generator), or the [yeoman runtime environment repository](https://github.com/yeoman/environment).

+For workflow issues or contributions please visit the [yeoman/yeoman repository](https://github.com/yeoman/yeoman).

 ## Contributing